-- Every primary school is required to deliver statutory RHE - For the purpose of this policy, 'relationships education' is defined as teaching pupils about healthy, respectful relationships of all kinds with a focus on family and friendships, in all contexts, including online. - For the purpose of this policy, 'health education' is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices. - The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - Sex Education is not taught beyond the 2014 National Curriculum for Science - We are a small school who value the importance of meeting the needs of children as individuals.
-In particular cases, with parental consent, adaptations may be made to the curriculum on an individual basis to meet the specific needs of the individual.
-For this reason, - The school provides a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school and support a smooth transition to secondary school.
-When subject content is delivered can be viewed on the RHE curriculum mapping.
+- Every primary school is required to deliver statutory RHE - For the purpose of this policy, 'relationships education' is defined as teaching pupils about healthy, respectful relationships of all kinds with a focus on family and friendships, in all contexts, including online. - For the purpose of this policy, 'health education' is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices. - The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - Sex Education is not taught beyond the 2014 National Curriculum for Science.

+- We are a small school who value the importance of meeting the needs of children as individuals.
+In particular cases, with parental consent, adaptations may be made to the curriculum on an individual basis to meet the specific needs of the individual. - The school provides a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school and support a smooth transition to secondary school.
+When subject content is delivered it can be viewed on the RHE curriculum mapping. - A floor book for the whole school shows areas covered from RHE within our curriculum.
+This includes examples of individual, collaborative and whole class work.